Last updated: December 21st, 2022

 Having a closet means your gear will stay dry, organized, and accessible from the inside, without taking up living space in the tent.

-You can also enjoy the standard features of Coleman tents like WeatherTec waterproofing system, interior pockets, mesh ceiling panels, and an electrical cable port.
+You can also enjoy the standard features of Coleman tents like the WeatherTec waterproofing system, interior pockets, mesh ceiling panels, and an electrical cable port.

 One thing to note is that the Tenaya Lake tent is advertised as an instant tent, but it actually takes about nine minutes to set up.